backdrop-ops/backdrop-docker/README.md

 The fastest and easiest way to "spin up" Backdrop in a Docker container is to:

  1)  Ensure Docker is installed
- 2)  Create directory to hold docker assets
+ 2)  Create a directory to hold docker assets
  3)  Create a docker startup file that references a Backdrop Docker Image
- 4)  Launch docker so that it knows to process the recently created startup file
+ 4)  Launch docker so that it knows to process the recently created docker startup file

 ## Step 1:  Ensure Docker is Installed
 [Click here to see Docker's installation instructions for Windows, Mac and Linux](https://www.docker.com/get-started)